yassminarlen/Introducing-Histogram/README.md

 5. Click the drop down option.
 Next select "Edit...", when the pop-up appears change the number in the highlighted box to modify the bin width. keep in mind that change the width of the bins changes the amount max value of data/min value of data.

 ![drop down menu](https://github.com/yassminarlen/Introducing-Histogram/blob/main/image%20(1).png?raw=true) ![pop-up](https://github.com/yassminarlen/Introducing-Histogram/blob/main/bin%20box.png?raw=true)

+6. Take notice of the blue highlighted x-axis, left click it for the pop-up menu to appear, then click the higlighted option "Edit Axis...".